bartmichu/node-urbackup-server-api/README.md

 Retrieves a list of file and/or image backups for a specific client.

 **Kind**: instance method of [<code>UrbackupServer</code>](#UrbackupServer)
-**Returns**: <code>Promise.&lt;object&gt;</code> - A promise that resolves to an object with backups info.
+**Returns**: <code>Promise.&lt;object&gt;</code> - A promise that resolves to an object with backups info in two separate arrays (one for file and one for image backups).
 Returns an object with empty arrays when no matching clients/backups are found.
 **Throws**:

 - <code>Error</code> If there are missing or invalid parameters, if the API response is missing values, or if login fails.